Genealogy & Local History

 A collection of interviews of Ypsilanti residents who lived through the Jim Crow era, fought racism during WWII, and led the local Civil Rights movement.

-A large collection of census, vital, military, and immigration records for genealogy research. ***For a temporary period of time during the Covid-19 outbreak, you can access Ancestry from anywhere – not just from a library computer!***
+A large collection of census, vital, military, and immigration records for genealogy research. ***Remote access to Ancestry has ended.
+You will again have to use a library computer to access the database.***

 Published by the Historical Society of Michigan, Michigan History offers readers an inspiring array of articles about Michigan’s diverse history.